Top 10 foods you must try on a visit to Portugal

 No visit to a coastal area of Portugal is complete without eating sardines.
 A staple diet of the Portuguese for many centuries, the fish is often cooked over a grill or BBQ (sardinhas assadas) and served with a fresh salad or potatoes.

-There is another way to eat sardines and these are dried, it is a select delicacy and to be honest can be a little tough to eat, especially as the head is still intact!
+The other way you can eat sardines is dried.
+It is a delicacy and to be honest can be a little tough to eat, especially as the head is still intact!

-If you visit Nazaré on the Silver Coast you will see the fishing boats on the beach and the racks where the fish are laid out to dry and then sold by the older women of the town, often wearing traditional clothes.
+If you visit Nazaré on the Silver Coast, down on the main beachfront you will see the traditional fishing boats on the beach.
+Right next to the boats there are drying racks where fish and squid are laid out to dry in the sun and sold to the passing public by the ‘women of Nazare’ dressed n traditional costume.

 If sardines are not for you, you can buy the tinned variety, these are often bought as souvenirs and gifts as the tins are very attractive (you will also notice many ceramic versions in traditional shops or gift shops).